 SAL 9000 was characterized as being “female” and is represented by a blue camera eye instead of a red one.
 Like its predecessor HAL 9000, SAL 9000 exhibits human-like traits, such as emotional responses and conversational capabilities.
 These traits are likely the result of deliberate design choices to make human-computer interaction more intuitive and natural.

 Dr. Chandra used SAL 9000 as a test bed to establish what would happen if he disconnected and reconnected the higher cognitive functions of the computer.
 This was done to help Dr. Chandra figure out why HAL 9000 malfunctioned.

-In 2010, in preparation for a mission to Jupiter to reactivate both Discovery and HAL, Dr. Chandra temporarily disconnected, and then reconnected, some of SAL’s circuits involving her higher functions (much as HAL’s were disconnected by Discovery Mission Commander David Bowman).
-SAL apparently suffered no serious ill efects from this procedure, as Dr. Chandra was later able to successfully reactivate HAL using similar techniques.
-Dr Chandra is described throughout 2010 as quite an introverted, very private person.
-He only seems to show emotion twice during 2010; first, when HAL is reactivated, and second, when he is putting SAL 9000 to sleep:
+In 2010, in preparation for a mission to Jupiter to reactivate both Discovery and HAL, Dr. Chandra temporarily disconnected, and then reconnected, some of SAL’s circuits involving her higher functions.
+SAL apparently suffered no serious ill effects from this procedure, as Dr. Chandra was later able to successfully reactivate HAL using similar techniques.